 The right paint color can instantly transform a space from dull and lifeless to refined and vibrant.
 If you want to give your interior rooms a pick-me-up without spending too much money, a few cans of paint will make a tremendous difference.
 Follow these tips to make your DIY paint job look like a pro’s handiwork.

-Create Your Canvas
+Clear Your Canvas

 Before you dip your paintbrush into a can of Bona Fide Beige or Topiary Tint, remove any blemishes or unwanted texture from your walls.
-Paint scrapers help smooth out rough surfaces, while joint compound fills small holes left by picture hooks.
+Paint scrapers and sanding blocks help smooth out rough surfaces, while joint compound fills small holes left by picture hooks.
 To prevent contaminants from spoiling your work, wash the walls and let them dry thoroughly.

 Strip Your Space